Knowledge Base

 Hash

 A fixed-length string of characters generated from input data using a cryptographic hash function (like SHA-256 or MD5), used to verify data integrity and store passwords securely.
-Hash functions are one-way operations—you cannot reverse them to obtain the original input.
+Hash functions are one-way operations; you cannot reverse them to obtain the original input.
 In cybersecurity, password hashes are often targeted by attackers who use rainbow tables or brute-force methods to crack them.
-According to security best practices, organizations should use strong, salted hashing algorithms for password storage.

 I